carwilki/hydrospanner/README.md

 - `hydrospanner-duplicate-window`: The number of most recent message id's to load in order to filter duplicate message receipt (defaults to 1024 * 128)

 Alternatively, you may provide an instance of a class that inherits from `ConventionWireupParameters` to an overload of the  `Wireup.Initialize(…)` method.

+## Show me working example code!

+We've included a working [sample application](https://github.com/smartystreets/hydrospanner/tree/master/src/SampleApplication) with the project that we actually use for integration testing.
+It shows most of the concepts explained in this document.
+It's basically a [Rube Goldberg](http://en.wikipedia.org/wiki/Rube_Goldberg_machine)-style [fizz-buzz](http://en.wikipedia.org/wiki/Fizz_buzz) counter.